 The Lexis-Nexis Academic database (found through Research Port - access for FSU students and staff only), then the "Legal" tab leads to searches for state, Federal, and Supreme Court decisions; links to Shepard's Citations for further information.

-United States Supreme Court — The "Opinions" tab will give you full text of opinions back to 2007; under this tab, the "Case Citation Finder" yields citations of opinions back to 1790; site is browsable, rather than searchable by keywords.
+United States Supreme Court — The "Opinions" link will give you full text of opinions back to 2007; from this link, the "Case Citation Finder" yields citations of opinions back to 1790; site is browsable, rather than searchable by keywords.

 United States Courts of Appeals — Official site, giving locations for each court and other information.